antoniomari/dit-editor/README.md

 ```

 #### Third Party Baselines
-To compare our results with other SoTA methods, we cloned their code and applied minor modifications for compatibility.
-The third-party code is located in the `third_party` folder, which contains submodules for each method.
+To compare our results with other state-of-the-art methods, we cloned their code and applied minor modifications for compatibility.
+More information in [the `baselines/` readme file](baselines/README.md).
 To initialize the submodules, run:

-TODO: check this works and is correct once the submodules are added
 ```bash
 git submodule update --init --recursive
 ```